subjectId: 8627 visibleTabCount: 7

 Resources for Literature Reviews

-These resources are just a few examples to explain how to tackle the job of writing a Literature Review.
+These resources are just a few examples that explain how to tackle the job of writing a Literature Review.